meldissa/p2-movie-quiz/README.md

 ### Imagery <a name="imagery"></a>

-Images are obtained from the [Freepik](https://www.freepik.com/) website.
+Images are obtained from the [Freepik](https://www.freepik.com/) and [Flaticon](https://image.flaticon.com/icons/png/512/1038/1038100.png) website.

 I have used imagery appropriate to the website’s content to provide a more visual experience to the user.